This post contains links which earn me a small commission at no cost to you.

 Berlin Mitte neighborhood guide

 Mitte means middle or center in Germany, and the Mitte district is just that, the center of Berlin.
-This is where you’ll find the majority of the famous attractions, like the TV Tower, Brandenburg Gate, the Berlin Cathedral, and Museum Island.
+This is where you’ll find the majority of the famous attractions in Berlin, like the TV Tower, Brandenburg Gate, the Berlin Cathedral, and Museum Island.

 If you plan on doing lots of sightseeing, if you’re visiting Berlin with kids, and especially if this is your first trip to Berlin, this is a great choice for which neighborhood to stay in Berlin.

-For a splurge, the Radisson Blu is an excellent choice, and it’s right in the middle of the major attractions like the Berlin Cathedral and Museum Island.
-This hotel even has an impressive 25 meter (82 ft) tall aquarium in the lobby.
+For a splurge, the Hotel de Rome is an excellent choice, and it’s right near many major attractions like the Berlin Cathedral and Museum Island.

 Where to stay in Berlin: Mitte